BinghamtonRover/RoverSystem/docs/base_station.md

 The base station uses SDL to perform window / input management.
 Install it with `sudo apt install libsdl2-dev`.

+### OpenGL

+The base station uses OpenGL for rendering the UI.
+Install the necessary libraries with `sudo apt install libgl1-mesa-dev`.

 ### TurboJpeg

 TurboJpeg provides an API for very efficient JPEG encoding/decoding.
 This is currently used for the camera streams.